-Wilfred Wan was a Japan Society for the Promotion of Science (JSPS)-UNU Postdoctoral Fellow with the UNU Centre for Policy Research at United Nations University in Tokyo.
+Wilfred Wan was a Japan Society for the Promotion of Science (JSPS)-UNU Postdoctoral Fellow with the Centre for Policy Research at United Nations University in Tokyo.

-He holds a PhD in Political Science from the University of California, Irvine.
-His dissertation examined the durability and evolution of the regime centered on the Nuclear Non-Proliferation Treaty.
-His current work with the UNU Centre for Policy Research examines regional pathways towards a more effective nuclear non-proliferation apparatus, highlighting the UN’s role in facilitating this process.
+His work with the Centre for Policy Research examined regional pathways towards a more effective nuclear non-proliferation apparatus, highlighting the UN’s role in facilitating this process.
 His broader research interests include international security order, institutional change, and nuclear governance.

 Wilfred was a 2013–2014 Social Science Research Council-JSPS Postdoctoral Fellow at Hitotsubashi University in Tokyo.
 He spent two years as a Predoctoral Fellow at the Belfer Center for Science and International Affairs, with a joint appointment with the International Security Program and the Project on Managing the Atom, and was a 2011–2012 Stanton Nuclear Security Fellow.
 He is also a former Dissertation Fellow with the Institute on Global Conflict and Cooperation.